jtarrio/webrtlsdr/docs/highlevel.md

 When the `Radio` is playing, it receives a stream of samples from an RTL-SDR device and provides it to a `SampleReceiver` object by calling its `receiveSamples()` method repeatedly.

+You can create your own `SampleReceiver` object by implementing this interface.

 ### Imports

 You don't need to import anything if you use JavaScript.
 If you use TypeScript, you should import the `SampleReceiver` type: